Frequently Asked Questions

 When and where can I pay?

 You can apply to take part through completing our online booking form.
-Once we have confirmed your place – which we aim to do within 4 weeks of receiving your booking form – you will be directed to the online shop to pay.
-Please note that any fees paid are non-refundable, unless the course is cancelled by Trinity Laban.
+Once we have offered you a place – which we aim to do by Friday 5 May at the latest – you will be directed to the online shop to pay.
+Please note that any fees paid are non-refundable, unless the course is cancelled by Trinity Laban, and that your place is not confirmed until payment is received.

 We strongly advise that you do not book any flights or additional accommodation until you have received an email confirmation from Trinity Laban of your place on the course.
-Any flight or accommodation bookings made prior to this confirmation are made at your own risk, and Trinity Laban will not be liable for any losses you incur in the unlikely event that the course is cancelled.
+Any flight or accommodation bookings made prior to this confirmation are made at your own risk, and Trinity Laban will not be liable for any losses you incur in the event that the Summer School is cancelled.

 When will I receive full information regarding the course?